11 December 2018

 It may be possible to identify if the client uses cloud infra to host static/dynamic content while performing standard reconnaissance.

 In such cases finding buckets which are used by a client can be really rewarding.
 Especially if a client has misconfigured permissions on the buckets.

 Tools like DigiNinja’s Bucket Finder can be used to automate the search process by brute-forcing names of buckets.
 This tool requires a well-curated list of bucket names and potentially full URLs to be effective.

 A private bucket (like the example below) will not disclose files and resources.

 A public bucket shows the names of files and resources (like one of the examples below).
 These files can then be downloaded using full URLs.

-Open source intelligence (OSINT) also known as “reconnaissance” is the first step of a penetration test.
-It’s an ever-growing and continuously enhancing field of study.
-Presented techniques are only a tip of the iceberg, but these nine steps are important parts of aforementioned reconnaissance.
+Presented techniques are only the tip of the iceberg, but these nine steps are important parts of the aforementioned reconnaissance.
 Using these simple techniques may help you build a profile of a target, reveal several weaknesses and prepare for a penetration test.
 After performing all of the checks above – you can step forward to a regular pen-test.
 But this is a broader subject for a separate article.